sjbennett123/polarlarp/content/current_writeups/Fighting the Rat King/_index.md

 description: A Rat King has been discovered!
 Joined by the tail, the Rat King will attack and feed off of anything that they can reach.

 synopsis: |
-  Goodwin Copperriver comes into town with an announcement-
+  Goodwin Copperriver comes into town with an announcement.

   > **ATTENTION!
 ATTENTION!**
   >